 - Other optional activities in Aguas Calientes include a visit to the local museum or bathe in the hot springs. (when time permits)

-You board The Expedition Train at 2:55 or 3:20pm which will take you back to Ollantaytambo, following the spectacular Urubamba River..
-This is where you will meet our private van and be transferred to your hotel in Cusco.
+You board The Expedition Train at 2:55 or 3:20pm which will take you back to Ollantaytambo, following the spectacular Urubamba River.
+Keep an eye on the hill and you may get one final glimpse of Wiñay Wayna!
+Our private van will be waiting for your arrival and from here you will be transferred to your hotel in Cusco.
 You can expect to arrive at your hotel arouond 7:00pm.

 - On the 4 day Inca Trail, we will be doing the Circuit #3 and there is no way to do another circuit unless you buy an additional entrance to Machu Picchu.